-Andrea Kirby is a 4th year doctoral student from Cary, North Carolina.
+Andrea Kirby is a 5th year doctoral student from Cary, North Carolina.
 Her research interests include risk and protective factors for the development of depression in early adolescents.
-Current projects include a psychometric study on a measure of learned helplessness and mastery orientation in students and an exploration of a cognitive vulnerability-social support model for the development of depressive symptoms in early adolescents.
+Current projects include a psychometric study on a measure of learned helplessness and mastery orientation in students.
+She recently defended her dissertation, aimed at testing a cognitive vulnerability-social support model for the development of depressive symptoms in early adolescents.
+Currently, she is completing her pre-doctoral internship at Momentous Institute in Dallas, TX, where she will stay to complete her post-doctoral fellowship.
 Whether in or outside of the lab, Andrea enjoys a good cup of coffee and music that is "karaoke worthy.”

-Anjelica Jackson is a 4th year doctoral student from Bowie, Maryland.
+Anjelica Jackson is a 5th year doctoral student from Bowie, Maryland.
+She is currently completing her predoctoral internship at Washburn Center for Children in Minneapolis, Minnesota, a community mental health center where she works with underserved children, adolescents, and their families.
 Her research interests include African-American adolescents and families, social support, resilience, community-based interventions, and the psychology of spirituality.
 When not doing research, Anjelica enjoys watching sports, relaxing on the beach, and sharpening her napping skills.

-Chase Aycock is a 2nd year doctoral student from Lorenzo, Texas.
-He is a Research Assistant for and member of YouRR Lab.
-His research interests include social support, health psychology, scale development, and substance abuse.
-In his free time, Chase enjoys playing volleyball, hiking, camping, and being outdoors.
+Chase Aycock is a 3rd year doctoral student and Air Force Health Professions Scholar from Lorenzo, Texas.
+He is involved on a number of projects in YouRR lab, including his dissertation on the effectiveness of tobacco cessation among military personnel.
+His research interests include substance abuse, social support, health psychology, and meta analysis.
+In his free time, Chase enjoys playing volleyball, running, hiking, and being outdoors.

-Jacqueline Tsang is a 2nd year doctoral student from Winnetka, Illinois.
+Jacqueline Chen is a 3rd year doctoral student from Winnetka, Illinois.
 Her research interests include adolescents, adolescents’ interactions with their parents, social support, and ethnic minorities.
 In her spare time, Jackie enjoys spending time with her friends and her husband, along with trying new activities.

-Sarah Limberger is a 1st year doctoral student from Evansville, Indiana.
-Her research interests include substance abuse comorbid with severe psychopathology, forensic psychology, mental health issues in the deaf community, and at-risk youth.
-In her spare time, Sarah enjoys reading, learning sign language, and spending time with her cohort.
+Sarah Limberger is a 2nd year doctoral student from Evansville, Indiana.
+Her research interests include issues related to substance abuse and its prevention, particularly among at-risk youth.
+In her spare time, Sarah enjoys reading and spending time with her cohort and church small group.